samuraininja84/Thimble/README.md

 	- If you need a new CommandData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Thimble -> Commands -> New Command Data.
 - Add a Private / Public Command Variable to your Script.
 	- Pass in the CommandOrigin, CommandName, the CommandMethod, the CommandDescription, and the CommandSyntax.
-		- The CommandMethod must use parameters supported by YarnSpinner (No Variables, Float, Int, Bool, String, Game Object, or Component).
+		The CommandMethod must use parameters supported by YarnSpinner (No Variables, Floats, Ints, Bools, Strings, Game Objects, or Components).
 			- It supports up to 10 parameters per method, as YarnSpinner does.
 		- The CommandSyntax should be in the format of "<<CommandName>> or <<CommandName {Variable}>>" because that is the format that YarnSpinner uses.
 - Add the Command using the CommandHandler.CreateCommand Method in Start or OnEnable.